rusudinu/hardcoreentrepreneur-auth-api/README.md

 - nothing is encrypted in the database, and this is a huge vulnerability
 - this is just a demo, DO NOT USE THIS IN PRODUCTION / APPS OUTSIDE THE CONTEST due to the fact that the passwords are not being encrypted
 - in the modern days a login system is usually based on auth tokens
-- whi are passwords not encrypted? for the simplicity of the demo / api
+- why are the passwords not encrypted? for the simplicity of the demo / api

 ## Others